endurantgames/52-first-dates/src/lexicon.md

 Main <a name="lexicon-main"></a>
 ~   The main is a headmate who is considered by the rest of the system to be one the
     main or central influences on the system.
-    [Spinny was our main before but we feel more comfortable now with a shared responsibility model]{.aura}
+    [Spinny was our main before but we feel more comfortable now with shared responsibility]{.aura}
     This doesn't necessarily mean they front
     often.
 A main can be a leader, teacher, or another authoritative figure that has an influence over the system.
 They may also be someone that others draw energy from.

+Masked <a name="lexicon-masked"></a>
+~   A masked system is one that acts or is covert.
+It is difficult to distinguish
+    the fronters of a masked system unless they explicitly tell you because of the “mask”.

 Median <a name="lexicon-median"></a>
 ~   A median system (also called midcontinuum) is a system where members are not as